 Rattlesnake Ledge features great views of Mount Si and Mount Washington.
-The route is great for day hikes and picnics with the family.
+This is one of the best hikes in Washington State for day hikes and picnics with the family.
 Dogs on a leash are also welcome.

 Hike up to Rattlesnake Ridge to soak in the amazing panoramic views or come for the kayaking and swimming on the lake.
-Bring mountain bikes to enjoy any of the multiple routes within the Rattlesnake Ridge area.
+Bring mountain bikes to enjoy any of the multiple hiking trails within the Rattlesnake Ridge area.

-The Mount Pilchuck Trail is a 6-mile out-and-back route located near Granite Falls, WA, in the Mount Pilchuck State Park.
-The road leading to the route takes you up to 5,300 feet.
+The Mount Pilchuck Trail is a 6-mile out-and-back hike located near Granite Falls, WA, in the Mount Pilchuck State Park.
+The road leading to the trail takes you up to 5,300 feet.
 It is not maintained and is best traveled with an all-wheel-drive vehicle.

-This high-elevation route is located within the Mount Baker-Snoqualmie National Forest in the North Cascades.
-It’s highly trafficked from June through October for hiking, running, or snowshoeing.
+This high-elevation trail is located within the Mount Baker-Snoqualmie National Forest in the North Cascades.
+It’s highly trafficked from June through October for hikes, running, or snowshoeing.
 Dogs are allowed on a leash.

 It is rated moderately difficult owing to the 2,125 feet of elevation gain through rocky terrain and old-growth forests.

-At the top of the mountain, you will find an old fire lookout tower and breathtaking panoramic views of Mount Baker, Mount Rainier, Puget Sound, and the Olympic Peninsula to the far west.
+At the top of the mountain, you will find an old fire lookout tower and breathtaking panoramic views of Mount Rainier, Mount Baker, Puget Sound, and the Olympic Peninsula to the far west.

-#13 Steamboat Rock Trail, Steamboat Rock State Park
+#13 Steamboat Rock Trail, Steamboat Rock State Park, Washington

 Steamboat Rock is a 6-mile loop near Electric City, WA, in the Steamboat Rock State Park.
-With only 650 feet of elevation gain, it is rated as moderate but is great for family fun and dogs on a leash.
+With only 650 feet of elevation gain, it is rated as moderate but is one of the best hikes in Washington State for family fun and dogs on a leash.
 The area provides a variety of activities and is most popular March through April for day hikes or campers.

 Wildlife sightings are aplenty here and the area is very popular for bird watching.
 Deer are also often scattered throughout the trees.
 Also keep a watchful eye out for rattlesnakes, as they’re prone to slither onto the paths from time to time.

 If you don’t have time to head further afield for your hikes, Seattle has its very own quasi-hiking-area on your doorstep.
-Discovery Park in northwest Magnolia might lack the awe-factor of other hikes on your list, but has enough options to let you get your fill of nature time without (technically) leaving the city.
+Discovery Park in northwest Magnolia might lack the awe-factor of other great Washington State hiking trails on your list, but has enough options to let you get your fill of nature time without (technically) leaving the city.

 The pick of the bunch is the 2.8-mile Loop Trail, which wends through woods and meadows to a high bluff overlooking Puget Sound and offers awesome views of the downtown skyline.
 It ain’t an epic, granted, but as Seattle hikes go, it’s the best of them.